nemana524/telecrm/README.md

 2. Go to API Keys & Management > API Keys
 3. Create a new API key with appropriate permissions
 4. Use this key in your `.env` file

+## Transitioning from Demo to Real Keys

+When you're ready to use real API keys:

+1. Update your `.env` file with actual API keys from TeleCRM and Brevo
+2. Restart your application
+3. Test basic operations to verify connectivity
+4. Monitor logs for any API-related errors

+See the [Demo Mode Documentation](docs/DEMO_MODE.md) for detailed instructions.

 ## Additional Integration Options